foundriesio/docs/source/index.rst

 - The :ref:`zephyr-top`, based on the Zephyr real-time operating system, is targeted at microcontroller-based devices.

-- The :ref:`linux-top`, based on Open Embedded and Docker, is targeted at Linux-based devices.
+- The :ref:`linux-top`, based on OpenEmbedded / Yocto and Docker, is targeted at Linux-based devices.

 - :ref:`iotfoundry-top` shows you how to combine the microPlatforms